Hyunhum/Hyunhum/README.md

 M.S. in Industrial Engineering at Seoul National University

-B.S. in Businsess Administration at Yonsei University
+B.S. in Business Administration at Yonsei University

 ### Career

-Blockchain Engineer at Humanscape
+Blockchain engineer at Humanscape

 Maintainer of [Hippocrat](https://github.com/hippocrat-dao)